aldinh777/reactive-cml/readme.md

 >
 ```

-Look at that shorter **146 Bytes** of code.
+Bless me, Look at that shorter **146 Bytes** of code.
 If you write the same code in `svelte` for a Trilion times, **you write 43 Gigabytes less in `Reactive CML`**.
 You can install two Valorant game with that much storage and still have some left!

 Other than it size, it also took **only half a minute** to write it (using notepad), half the time you need to write the code when with `svelte`.
 That means you finish project earlier while another svelte developer still wasting their precious time writing their codes (using notepad).
 How Productive!